alpkaanaksu/imagined-contact-hypothesis/Mediators/definitions_robustness.md

 TODO Unk

 The **generalisability** across the **Unit** dimension is limited because samples are overall small (n = 27-60), consisting of a limited age-group by only drawing from high-school or college students. **Treatments** varied slightly in regard of the characteristics of the imagined outgroup (gay men and British Muslims).
-(O) + TODO Outcomes and Settings
+**Outcomes** for which the mediating effect was assessed were diverse, including positive outgroup evaluations and perceived outgroup variability (Turner et al., 2007, Exp.
+3), tendency to approach the outgroup (Turner et al., 2013, Exp.
+2) as well as intention to engange in future contact (Husnu & Crisp, 2010, Exp.
+2).
+There were no information given about the **Setting**.

 Given the evidence, **the mediating effect of Intergroup Anxiety can not be considered robust** due to heterogenity of the effect and low or unknown generalisability, especially because of very small samples drawn from a homogeneous population.